Loading...

 Series

-Convergence of Sequences
+Convergence of sequences

 An infinite sequence $\left\{z_1,z_2,z_3 \ldots\right\}$ of complex numbers has a limit $z$ if, for each positive number $\varepsilon$, there exists a positive integer $n_0$ such that \begin{eqnarray}\label{seq} \left|z_n-z\right|< \varepsilon \quad \text{whenever}\quad n > n_0. \end{eqnarray}